colliwhopper/python3-projects/README.md

 # python3-projects

-BMI Calculator - Simple Python3 script to calculate BMI to x2 decimal places.
+**BMI Calculator** - Simple python3 script to calculate BMI to x2 decimal places.

-BMI Calculator (Improved) - Calculates BMI and outputs BMI and summary.
+**BMI Calculator (Improved)** - Calculates BMI and outputs BMI and summary.

-Leap Year Calculator - Calculates whether a year is a leap year or not, uses modulos and if/else operators.
+**Leap Year Calculator** - Calculates whether a year is a leap year or not, uses modulos and if/else operators.

-Life Left - Calculates how long you have left to live in months, weeks and days, if you lived till 90.
+**Life Left** - Calculates how long you have left to live in months, weeks and days, if you lived till 90.

-Love Calculator - This could be broken as apparently I'm not compatible with any famous celebrity...
+**Love Calculator** - This could be broken as apparently I'm not compatible with any famous celebrity...

-Pizza Ordering System - Simple Pizza Ordering System, based on various types of if/else operators.
+**Pizza Ordering System** - Simple pizza ordering system, based on various types of if/else operators.

+**Rock Paper Scissors Game** - Classic game.

-Tip Calculator - Calculates what everyone should pay inc tip after a meal.
+**Tip Calculator** - Calculates what everyone should pay inc tip after a meal.

-Toss A Coin - Can't make a decision and don't have a coin?
+**Toss A Coin** - Can't make a decision and don't have a coin?
 Here, this'll do it for you.

-Treasure Island - Input based game using if/elif logic.
+**Treasure Island** - Input based game using if/elif logic.

-Treasure Map - X marks the spot.
+**Treasure Map** - X marks the spot.
 Replace string in nested list of strings.

-Who Pays(?)
-Game - Play Russian Roulette with who pays the bill.
+**Who Pays(?)
+Game** - Play russian roulette with who pays the bill.
 Uses str.split, random module and len function.